ortus-boxlang/boxlang-docs/boxlang-language/exception-management.md

 ## Rethrowing Exceptions

-The `rethrow` or `cfrethrow` construct allows you to well, `rethrow` the active exception by preserving all of the exception information and types.
+The `rethrow` construct allows you to well, `rethrow` the active exception by preserving all of the exception information and types.
 Usually you use `rethrow` within a catch block after you have done some type of operations on the incoming exception. ([https://cfdocs.org/cfrethrow](https://cfdocs.org/cfrethrow))

 ```java
 try{